Afghanistan travel advice

 Blasphemy

-You could be accused of blasphemy if you engage in religious activities that contradict or challenge the Afghan authorities’ interpretation of Islamic teachings and values.
+You could be accused of blasphemy if you engage in religious activities that contradict or challenge the Afghan de facto authorities’ interpretation of Islamic teachings and values.
 Such acts are punishable by lengthy jail sentences and even the death sentence.

 Photography